Latest sample galleries

 The most basic of these systems change the exposure/amplification relationship of the camera.
 To understand what this means, it's important to understand that final image brightness is made up of four components:

 The ISO standard allows any combination hardware and software (tone curve) amplification, so long as the scene illumination and exposure give you the expected JPEG brightness*2.
-This means that there's no fixed relationship between exposure, hardware amplification and final image brightness.
+This means that ISO does not imply fixed relationship between exposure, hardware amplification and final image brightness.

-So, for instance, the camera can intentionally use a lower-than-usual level of amplification with your exposure so that highlight detail isn't amplified beyond clipping, then use a different tone curve that retains these highlights.
+So, for instance, the camera can intentionally use a lower-than-usual level of amplification with a given exposure so that highlight detail isn't amplified beyond clipping, then use a different tone curve that incorporates these highlights into the JPEG.
 Such a tone curve would also pull its mid tones from deeper down the Raw file than in standard mode.*3

 ||DR Mode (Default Exposure –1EV with flatter tone curve to retain highlights)